ArtCC/votice-sdk/README.md

 1. Open your project.
 2. Go to **File > Add Packages...**
-3. Enter the URL of the Votice repo.
+3. Enter the URL of the Votice repo: https://github.com/artcc/votice-sdk
 4. Choose the latest version.

 ## 📦 Package Info